Patent Commercialization: Are You Considering Non-Infringing Alternatives?

 - TracBeam expert on damages, Mr. Mills, opined that an appropriate royalty rate should be based on AT&T’s cost savings on the entire location infrastructure network.

-- AT&T argued that Mr. Mills has used the cost of AT&T’s entire location network rather than the costs savings from the patented methods.
+- AT&T argued that Mr. Mills has used the cost of AT&T’s entire location network rather than the cost savings from the patented methods.

 - AT&T argued that TracBeam should have determined the damages based on the value of the invention.
 Though AT&T claimed the cost of a new network was an inaccurate measure and inflates the base for the royalty analysis, AT&T failed to offer evidence depicting the actual value of the patented method.